Should I Become a Geographer?

 Geographers are scientists who specialize in studying the earth, including its physical features, organisms, and natural phenomena.
 The chief types of geographers include physical geographers, who examine the processes that contribute to the rise of the planet's landforms, meteorological changes, and dispersal of plants and wildlife; and human geographers, who focus on geography's effects on cultural and social interactions.

 Nearly half of all geographers work for the federal government.
 Others work for schools or engineering services, or are self-employed, according to the U.S. Bureau of Labor Statistics (BLS).
 These professionals often do a lot of work outside and in the field, and they may be required to travel to remote locations.
-The BLS predicts this career to experience a 2% decline in jobs over the 2014 to 2024 decade.
+The BLS predicts this career to experience a 3% increase in jobs over the 2018 to 2028 decade.

 |Degree Level||At least a bachelor's degree is needed for jobs with the federal government; for other positions, a master's degree or PhD may be necessary|